gpauloski/gpauloski.github.io/README.md

 ```

 The output is written to `_site/` by default, and `_site/index.html` can be opened in your browser to view.
-The `--open` flag will automatically open the page after the build completes.
+The `--open` flag will automatically open the page after the build completes if your terminal is configured to open links.

-The filepaths default to the existing ones in the repo but can be overridden via arguments.
+The build and content are configured in the `config/config.toml` file.
 See `python -m builder --help` for more details.

 ## Updating